jmbeach/ImgurWallpaperSetter/README.md

 ImgurWallpaperSetter
 ====================

-A C# Windows service application which gets the most viewed wallpaper this day on imgur.com
+A C# Windows service application which gets the most viewed wallpaper this day on imgur.com and sets it as your wallpaper.